-All potential or confirmed Data Breach incidents should be reported to the Simon Minty, where they will be assigned a unique referce number and recorded in the school's data breach log.
+All potential or confirmed Data Breach incidents should be reported to Simon Minty via sminty@st-marys.richmond.sch.uk where they will be assigned a unique refence number and recorded in the school's data breach log.

 Once logged, incidents will then be investigated, the potential impact assessed, and appropriate remedial action undertaken.
 The DPO will be consulted as required.